-The purpose of the LTMA is to contribute to an effective, efficient, and safe land transport system in the public interest'.
-The Strategic Framework on page 28 demonstrates how the strategic objectives, headline targets, and ten-year transport investment priorities align with the purpose of the LTMA.
+The purpose of the LTMA is to contribute to an effective, efficient, and safe land transport system in the public interest.
+The Strategic Framework at page 28 demonstrates how the strategic objectives, headline targets, and ten-year transport investment priorities align with the purpose of the LTMA.

-ii. is consistent with the Government Policy Statement on Land Transport (GPS).
+ii.is consistent with the government policy statement on land transport (GPS).